Files

 - Password: fmedata

 To join the datasets together, we will use the FeatureJoiner transformer.
-Add a FeatureJoiner to the canvas and connect the water_meters reader feature type to the Left input port and the public.CoS-lot reader feature type to the Right input port.
+Add a FeatureJoiner to the canvas, connect the water_meters reader feature type to the Left input port, and connect the public to the Right input port.CoS-lot reader feature type to the Right input port.

 Open the FeatureJoiner parameters and set the Join Mode to Left to retain all of the water meter features.
 Then use the PID attribute for both the Left and Right join attributes.

-A Left join will retain all the water meter features whether there is a matching CoS-lot feature or not:
+A Left join will retain all the water meter features, whether there is a matching CoS-lot feature or not:

 3. Inspect Joined Datasets